FarronF/limerick-council-meetings/meetings/2024/11/18-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 21st October 2024.md

 Prioritisation, development and specification of project proposals to create a pipeline of

-investment-ready built heritage refurbishment, renovation and adaptive reuse projects,--- 26
+investment-ready built heritage refurbishment, renovation and adaptive reuse projects,
+---
+26

 bringing one of them to a stage of readiness where it can be included in a THRIVE Strand 2